mrdrbob/aoc-2020/README.md

 ### Day 7 - Part 1

 Parsing the input was kind of annoying on this one, and I'll be the first to admit my code is anything but elegant.
 It finds the solution, albeit pretty slowly.
 I imagine if I'd keep my data in a dictionary (instead of a Vec), and cache calculated results, this would be quite a bit faster.

+**Addendum** - Well, I tweaked it a bit.
+I didn't add the cache, but I did switch the structure to using a `HashMap` instead of a `Vec`.
+I also encapsulated the collection in a struct so I don't have to pass around quite so many parameters.